FredHutch/cbioportal-data-formatting/README.md

 Welcome to the Data Formatting for cBioportal GitHub repository!

-This repository provides publicly available helpful scripts to transform your data into a format compatible with cBioportal.
+This repository provides helpful scripts and instructions to transform your data into a format compatible with cBioportal.

 ## Repository Structure

-### Format your data
+### format_your_data

+There are two types of data files that are uploaded within a study:

+1. meta files: These files are usually a multi-line text file containing information about the data (meta to the data)
+2. data files: These files contain the actual data that is to be uploaded

 This part of the repository is organized by cBioportal file format and includes the following:

   `scripts/` – Contains scripts that will help with transforming your data from an unformatted version to a cBioportal-compatible format.

-  `example/` – Contains example test data for testing the functionality of the scripts and for testing upload
+  `example/` – Contains example data and file formats that can be used for testing the functionality of the scripts as well as testing upload

   ``_example_unformatted.txt`` - An example test dataset that is unformatted.
 This is an example of data in a format you may usually start with.

-  ``_example_formatted.txt`` – The example test data that is cBioportal-compatible formatted

-### Validate your formatted data

-### Upload your formatted data into a local instance of cBioportal
+You can use the scripts to test how to convert files from a raw format to cBioportal-compatible format.

+  ``_example_formatted.txt`` – Example file that is cBioportal-compatible formatted.
+This is what the example data should look like once you have used the scripts to process the example unformatted data files.

+### validate_your_study

+### launch_local_cbioportal_instance

 ## Helpful links